 ‘Managing change effectively is a core competency in the organization.’
 ‘Assessing people’s capacity and limits to change is a core part of strategic decision making.’

-Moving from Organizational (level 3) to Enterprise (level 4) maturity is probably the biggest step change of all and represents a substantial cultural shift for most organizations.
+Moving from Organisational (level 3) to Enterprise (level 4) maturity is probably the biggest step change of all and represents a substantial cultural shift for most organisations.
 The main shift is that the capacity for change becomes the key metric when change leaders decide whether to implement a new initiative or not.
 Even the best change management processes will struggle to get traction if people are overwhelmed by the sheer volume of change.

 There is a need to assess not only Change Maturity but also Change Load

 The recognition above brings us to our final key point in our analysis – which is the importance of keeping a watchful eye on Change Load.
-This is essential to determining the efficacy of your Change Management maturity level in relation to the organization's change needs and ambitions, and our online ECM tool will help you assess your unique balance between change load and the Change Maturity level available/needed to deliver that load.
+This is essential to determining the efficacy of your Change Management maturity level in relation to the organisation's change needs and ambitions, and our online ECM tool will help you assess your unique balance between change load and the Change Maturity level available/needed to deliver that load.

 The illustrations below show some of the output you can expect from our ECM assessment tool.

-That concludes our look at the importance of assessing Change Maturity in your organization.
+That concludes our look at the importance of assessing Change Maturity in your organisation.
 In our next post in this series we will take a look at the critical role that leadership plays in the success of your ECM approach.